Chat with us on WhatsApp

 There are different approaches to a crown hair transplant based on the needs of the individual patient.

 The conservative approach to crown hair transplants focuses on achieving a density of 20–30 grafts per square centimetre.
-This method is preferred when the donor area is limited or when it’s essential to preserve the donor zone for potential future needs.
+This method is preferred when the donor area is limited or when preserving the donor zone for potential future needs is essential.

 Another approach is to strategically place grafts on the posterior mid-scalp and top of the vertex so the hair naturally covers the untreated part of the crown.

-In cases where the patients are over 40 years old with baldness limited to the vertex, the primary goal will be to achieve the best possible density.
+In cases where the patients are over 40 with baldness limited to the vertex, the primary goal will be to achieve the best possible density.

 What is the best age for a crown hair transplant?

-Individuals in their twenties or early thirties are typically not ideal candidates because younger individuals are more likely to continue to lose hair and may need a good density of healthy hair follicles for a future hair transplant on the crown area or other areas of the scalp to address further hair loss.
+Individuals in their twenties or early thirties are typically not ideal candidates because younger individuals are more likely to continue losing hair and may need a good density of healthy hair follicles for a future hair transplant on the crown region or other areas of the scalp

+Medical treatments help slow and stabilise hair loss, preserving existing hair and improving density before surgery.
 Responsible hair transplant surgeons will wait until a patient’s hair loss pattern is well-established before considering crown hair transplants as a treatment option.
-This ensures a more informed and forward thinking approach that can help achieve the best results for the patient in the long term.
+This ensures a more informed and forward-thinking approach that can help achieve the best long-term results.

 Several factors, including age, general health, type of hair loss, and hair characteristics, will determine your suitability for a crown FUE transplant.